MicrosoftDocs/win32/desktop-src/medfound/transcode-api.md

-﻿---
+---
-Description: 'This section describes how to use the transcode API to re-encode media files.
-The transcode API was introduced in Windows 7.' ms.assetid: '54733364-f10c-4c1d-9800-75e283ba4be4'
+Description: This section describes how to use the transcode API to re-encode media files.
+The transcode API was introduced in Windows 7. ms.assetid: 54733364-f10c-4c1d-9800-75e283ba4be4
 title: Transcode API
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Transcode API